pascalito007/supermarket-front/README.md

+# Supermarket 4.0
+This is a front end administration side for supermarket4.0 app required to validate 4PROJ module at SUPINFO International University - Paris Campus
+## Api management
+This app use Firebase Cloud Services to manage some of majore features

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.